codatio/codat-docs/blog/241030-new-connection-failed-webhook.md

 ```

 :::tip New event types
-Check out the full range of our new [webhook event types](/using-the-api/webhooks/event-types).
+Codat supports a wide range of event types.
+See [Webhook event types](/using-the-api/webhooks/event-types) to review all available events.
 :::

 ## Who is this relevant for?

-Any client currently using our webhooks or clients looking to improve link conversion through calls to action.
+Any client currently using our webhooks or clients looking to improve completion rates of their connection flows through calls to action.

 ## How to get started?